Measuring Mobile App Success

 It gives you a detailed picture of how much times users are spending using your application.

 Session length can be used to record the spikes and dips of usage of an app.
-Segmenting users on the basis of time spent on apps can help you out to find the most active users and indicates how much time your audience are spending on your app and can look out for the reason behind it.
-Session length varies greatly across different vertical, where social and gaming apps have a better session length when compared to eCommerce ads.
+Segmenting users on the basis of time spent on apps can help you to find the most active users and indicates how much time your audience is spending on your app and can look out for the reason behind it.
+Session length varies greatly across different verticals, where social and gaming apps have a better session length when compared to eCommerce ads.

-By usage of session length measurement, one can collect report of users making an acquisition vs. users not taking actions to gain deeper insight of visitor flow and make the application more engaging on the basis of behavior flow.
+By usage of session length measurement, one can collect reports of users making an acquisition vs. users not taking actions to gain a deeper insight of visitor flow and make the application more engaging on the basis of behavior flow.

 By usage of session interval metrics one can easily go for app optimization as it will help you out to get the sessions per user as per different segments and it could be used to consider adding push messaging to compel the user with more impressive and frequent interaction.